Turning Research Submissions into Publication With Dryfta Abstract Book Builder

 Who Benefits Most

 Dryfta’s Abstract Book Builder finds its strongest audience among academic and scientific conferences, where abstracts form the core of intellectual exchange.
-But it’s also used by medical associations, NGOs, and research-driven enterprises organizing symposia or policy events.
+But it’s also used by medical associations, NGOs, and research-driven enterprises organizing symposia and policy events.

 For institutions hosting recurring conferences, the feature becomes even more valuable.
 Every year’s collection of abstracts can be stored and accessed within Dryfta, preserving the history of the event’s research output.